Mushihimesama HD – 2012 Developer Interview

 —Ikeda, what are your plans for Cave?

-Ikeda: Everyone at our company is thinking that rather than games that you enjoy by yourself, we need to get involved with games that you play with someone else.
-I think we will start to make games that are different in form from what we’ve made up till now, but we want them to touch the hearts of our players, so please look forward to it.”
+Ikeda: Everyone at our company is thinking that rather than games you enjoy alone, we need to get involved with games that you play with someone else.
+I think we will start to make games that are different in form from what we’ve done, but we still want them to touch the hearts of our players.”